Â Zarajos as served atÂ Morryssom

 One of my favourite tapas dishes is Zarajo, braided sheep’s intestines wrapped around a vine branch and usually broiled, though often grilled, sometimes smoked, served hot with a wedge of lemon.

-Zarajo is not common in Barcelona — the dish originated in Cuenca, the city in Castilla–La Mancha.
+Zarajo are not common in Barcelona, the dish originated in Cuenca, the city in Castilla La Mancha.

 Zarajo go well with a beer, though I recommend you try them with a glass of rough, strong red wine.